MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 # Using declarative assets in adaptive dialogs

-This article explains the concepts behind declarative assets and bots that incorporate **Adaptive dialog** using the declarative approach.
-Declarative adaptive dialogs consist of JSON based files that describe all of the attributes of an adaptive dialog including its [actions](bot-builder-concept-adaptive-dialog-actions.md) and [triggers](bot-builder-concept-adaptive-dialog-triggers.md).
-These declarative files are loaded using the resource manager to create the adaptive dialogs from them at run time.
+This article explains the concepts behind declarative assets and bots that incorporate an adaptive dialog using the declarative approach.
+Declarative adaptive dialogs consist of JSON based files that describe all of the attributes of an adaptive dialog including its [triggers](bot-builder-concept-adaptive-dialog-triggers.md) and [actions](bot-builder-concept-adaptive-dialog-actions.md).
+These declarative files are loaded at run time using the resource manager to create the adaptive dialogs.

 ## Prerequisites